Opencart-Webkul/opencart-console/README.md

 ## Getting started

-Clone this proejct over the directory where you will keep your opencart root setup.
+Clone this project over the directory where you will keep your opencart root setup.

 ## Prerequisite